 Cut open the avocado and scoop out the pit.
 Cut it into large chunks and put in the blender.

 If the avocado is larger, you will need a bit more of each ingredient.
-If it is too thick, drizzle in a bit more almond milk.
+If it is too thick, drizzle in a bit more non-dairy milk.
 Add more cocoa or honey or agave to taste.